StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 at most once a week.
 A schedule of which standards are covered on each quiz is available on the [Calendar][calendar].

-Submissions by Inactive students will not be marked unless they have previously scheduled a time to meet with the instructor to discuss their status.
+Inactive students will not receive credit for these quizzes.

-In addition, all students will be offered two 75-minute **Comprehensive Mastery Quizzes** and a 120-minute **Final Exam** that include exercises for every standard covered
+In addition, all students (Active and Inactive) will be offered two 75-minute **Comprehensive Mastery Quizzes** and a 120-minute **Final Exam** that include exercises for every standard covered